ONESPIRIT ACCREDITED SUPERVISOR

 Why do you believe supervision plays an essential role in developing and deepening a minister’s practices?
 I have been in supervision since 1994 when I was training as a homoeopath.
 It would not occur to me, 30 years on, to work without the sounding board and clarity of a supervisor alongside me, to ensure that I am safe, ethical and clear – and accompanied.
 In supervision, we can share our concerns and our mistakes, without fear of judgement.
 We are less lonely and isolated in our work, we have a place to work with our ‘blindspots’, and we have someone who cares about us and will celebrate with us.

 Interested in working with Nickie?
-Get in contact with her at the button below:
+Get in contact at the button below: